Google Classroom is our LMS

 A Learning Management System (LMS) is your online learning classroom or hub, where you can post and receive assignments, provide ongoing feedback to students, and communicate learning back to families.
 Google Classroom is SFUSD's LMS for grades 3-12, so all 3-12 teachers in SFUSD should create and maintain a Google Classroom space for their students.

-New year, new Google Classroom
+New school year, new Google Classroom

 This year, teaching and learning will look different, and it's important to take some time to carefully plan what your online learning space will look like by going through each of the steps below.
 You can also explore our main Google Classroom resources page and our family-facing Google Classroom page for more resources, tips, and support.